Troy vs. South Alabama NCAA Football Odds, Plays and Insights | November 6, 2021

 - The Jaguars covered the spread in their only game when underdogs by 4 points or more.

-- South Alabama is 3-4 against the spread and 5-2 overall in games when it scores more than 21.5 points.
+- South Alabama is 3-4 against the spread and 5-2 overall when the team puts up more than 21.5 points.

-- In games that South Alabama churns out over 313.9 yards, the team is 3-4 against the spread and 4-3 overall.
+- South Alabama is 3-4 against the spread and 4-3 overall when the team amasses over 313.9 yards.

 - The Jaguars have 13 giveaways this season, while the Trojans have 18 takeaways .